 Other popular fish include trout, barramundi, crappies, catfish, silver perch, largemouth bass, yellow perch, crayfish even koi, goldfish and other smaller ornamental fish are suitable for the system.

 Leafy plants normally make great aquaponics plants.
 This includes bok choy, lettuce, choi sam, kale, spinach, cucumber, my favorite cherry tomato, mint…you name it!
 Herbs also do very well here and that includes flowers as well.
 Your location is the limit really, your geographical location that is.
-If you stay in a place like Hawaii, where there’s plenty of sun throughout the year and temperatures do not fluctuate much, you can grow your plants all year long.
+If you stay in a place like Hawaii, you can grow your plats all year long.
+This is because there’s plenty of sun throughout the year and temperatures do not fluctuate much.

 The type of aquaponics system you choose also makes a difference here.
 A matured media-filled system allows you the flexibility to grow a variety of different plants in one growbed.
 But on the other hand a media-less system will normally do well with one, or the most two variety of plants.

 The first thing you need to do is to find the right location for it.
 You will need a spot with plenty of sun year round.
 When you are building a diy aquaponics system, it’s a good idea to put it near the window unless you plan to invest in grow lights.
 Once you have your system ready, the next thing you need to do is “cycle” your system.

 This is where you fill your system with water and allow the bacteria (nitriting and nitrating bacteria) to grow.
 Without them, your aquaponics system will not work.
 You can find out more about it in this article I wrote.
 You can actually cycle it with your fish and plants in the system or do it without.
 There are two schools of thought here, but I always do it with everything in.
 I find this to be more effective and easier to tune the system later.